 It’s eerie how much these dimensions of sustainability interrelate.

-Laird Schaub is Executive Secretary of the Fellowship for Intentional Community (FIC), publisher of this magazine, and cofounder of Sandhill Farm, an egalitarian community in Missouri.
+Laird Schaub is Executive Secretary of the Foundation for Intentional Community (FIC), publisher of this magazine, and cofounder of Sandhill Farm, an egalitarian community in Missouri.
 (After 39 years at Sandhill, he is on a year’s leave of absence, joining his wife Ma’ikwe Schaub Ludwig at Dancing Rabbit Ecovillage.)
 Laird is also a facilitation trainer and process consultant, and he authors a blog that can be read at communityandconsensus.blogspot.com.
 This article is excerpted from his blog entry of January 17, 2014.